Skip to main content

 AI Generation

 Common arguments: artist_name: string.
 Note: Returns cached bio from intelligence enrichment.
 No live LLM call.
 Free.
-Common arguments: artist_name: string, track_name: string (optional), target_playlist: string (optional).
+Common arguments: artist_name: string, track_name: string (optional), assetId: string (optional, preferred for grounding), target_playlist: string (optional).
+Common arguments: a prompt describing the cover art or flyer.
+Only call when the user explicitly asks for generated artwork; prefer uploads when they already have assets.

 Common patterns